VectorInstitute/usa-npn-mcp-server/README.md

 <summary>Windows</summary>

 1. Open Claude Desktop app
-2. CTRL+Comma or Open the menu bar (three bar symbol top-left) and select "File" and "Settings"
+2. CTRL+Comma or Open the menu bar (three bar symbol top-left) and select "File" and "Settings" - you may need to enable "Developer Mode" to proceed
 3. In the Settings window, click on the "Developer" tab in the left sidebar
 4. Click the "Edit Config" button
 5. This will open a window showing the location of the `claude_desktop_config.json` file